 Named for the rock just outside the cove that looks like a shark fin, Shark Fin Cove is a one-of-a kind location to explore.
 At the base of the largest cliff is a sand cave that is easily accessible to anyone who can dive and hold their breath for a little while.
 At 5′ high and 40′ in diameter, this sandy bottom cave is the hangout for a couple of unlikely roommates… a few harmless white tip reef sharks and two or three turtles.
 Here the turtles regularly come out of the cave to say hi.
 It’s an awesome sight to see and well worth the effort!

 Swimming past Shark Fin Cover we enter Makena Landing, which until the early 1900s was used as a shipping port for cattle being sent to the other islands and for receiving goods.
-When the trade winds are blowing, Makena Landing remains calm, making it a favorite spot to relax and have lunch while we look for turtles beaching themselves along the rocky shoreline.
+When the trade winds are blowing, Makena Landing remains calm, making it a favorite spot to relax while we look for turtles beaching themselves along the rocky shoreline.